valera-rozuvan/react-webpack-starter/README.md

 to the end of `.env` file.
 Replace `8001` with the desired port number.

+### Generating a build for debugging

-2. Create a build for debugging purposes (with source maps):
+Create a build for debugging purposes (source maps will be included, NO live reload):

 ```shell
 npm run build:local